Krzychu-Uni/iit-linux-search/text_processing_with_linux_commands.md

 **Explanation** Write the explanation why the specific command was used.

-cut isolates the names, sort sorts the data, and head -10 displays the top ten
+Cut isolates the names, sort sorts the data, and head -10 displays the top ten
 ### 6. How many unique users are in app_small.log?

 ![task 6n](6n.png)

 **Explanation** Write the explanation why the specific command was used.

-cut commands extract and clean the User ID.
+Cut commands extract and clean the User ID.
 The IDs are sorted, and uniq removes duplicates.
 Finally, wc -l displays the result.
 ### 7. Which status code appears most often in access_medium.log?

 ![task 7n](7n.png)